 RW: Tele Santana (Brazil)

 Telê started his career as a goalkeeper, but switched to an attacker.
 He played for clubs such as Fluminense, Madureira and Vasco da Gama.
 With Fluminense's shirt, he played 557 matches and scored 165 goals.
 He was the third highest player in appearance to play for the club and also the third highest scorer.
 He was better known for being the manager of Brazil's World Cup team in 1982, which was considered one of the best ever national team.

-Hércules started his career in 1930, playing for Juventus, leaving the club in 1933, joining São Paulo da Floresta.
-He moved to Fluminense in the same year, leaving the club in 1941, after winning the Campeonato Carioca in 1936, 1937, 1938, 1940 and in 1941, and scoring 164 goals in 176 games.
-Hércules de Miranda joined Corinthians in 1942, playing 73 games and scoring 53 goals for the club until his retirement in 1948.
+Hércules started his career in 1930, playing for Juventus. , leaving the club in 1933, joining São Paulo da Floresta.
+With Fluminense, he won the Campeonato Carioca in 1936, 1937, 1938, 1940 and in 1941.
+Hércules de Miranda played Corinthians from1942 to 1948.
 He played six games for Brazil, scoring three goals.
-Hércules debut defending the national team was a 1938 FIFA World Cup game, played on June 5, 1938, against Poland.
+His debutwas against Poand at the 1938 World Cup Finals.

 LW/AM: Rivelino (Brazil)

 Rivelino is considered to be one of the greatest left-sided midfielder ever.
 His signature move was the "flip-flap".
 He was a member of Brazil's great 1970 team and also played in the 1974 team.
 He had 92 caps for Brazil.
 He started his career with Corinthians, but in one of the club's worst period in history.
 He moved to Fluminense in 1974, forming a great team with Carlos Alberto.
 He also played for Al Hilal in Saudi Arabia.